 For a touring Canadian band, you have to be part road warrior to navigate your way through the country.
 Capital cities are spread out, and logistically speaking, there are only a few venues per city where a band can stop and play a show.
 Being situated on the TransCanada, Crocks became a natural stop for weary musicians, and its reputation grew with each passing year.
 Soon the venue became a destination for touring artists and its reputation as an authentic live-music experience preceded itself.

 Bands like Rancid — the influential American punk band — played a legendary show at the venue to a capacity audience in 1995, stipulating that if they played Thunder Bay, they would only play at Crocks or not at all.
 To this day, Rancid says it was their favourite show on that tour.

 Crocks is operating today with those same goals of participatory culture in mind, and while the decor and bands may have changed, it’s that sense of belonging and discovery that has become the backbone of the city’s live-music scene.
-Frank is still curating great lineups with contemporary artists in its new location — still on Cumberland Street, but in a larger venue.
+Frank is still curating great lineups with contemporary artists in its new location — just around the corner on Red River Road, but in a larger venue - inside NV Nightclub!
 Even in this larger space, the stage is still the centrepiece, providing an intimate listening experience for the city’s music lovers.

 Crocks is located inside NV Nightclub at 228 Red River Road.

 For information on all upcoming shows at Crocks, check them out on Facebook, Twitter or at loffredo.ca